Esoterical/voron_canbus/troubleshooting/timer_too_close.md

 `I can't remember the specifics on this one, but a bad/dying SD card can definitely cause TTC errors as well as the base linux system starts freaking out/having errors and this extra load transferrs into messing with klipper`

+`Seemingly random TTC's, SD card was full`

+`TTC when Exclude Object was used on a large/complex model.
+Possibly the host overloaded trying to skip the bazillion lines of gcode`

 [Return to Troubleshooting](./)